Leonetienne/Tubio/README.md

 ```

 ## Can i use Tubio on multiple devices?
-Tubio is hosts a webserver, after all.
-It is intended to be used for localhost only (since no encryption), but no one is preventing you from unticking `localhost only` under /settings.
+Tubio hosts a webserver, after all.
+It is intended to be used for localhost only (since no encryption), but no one is preventing you from unticking `localhost only` under `/settings`.
+Then you could connect to it via your local IPv4 address (such as `192.168.1.12`) or even over the global WAN!
+However, regarding WAN, i would **strongly** advise against such a careless setup.

-It wouldn't be that complicated to enable SSL.
+It wouldn't be that complicated to enable TLS.
 You'd have to install and link `libcryptopp`, obtain a certificate + key, and pass them to the mongoose webserver.
 But that would break that whole *"compiles without any dependencies thing"*.
-See [the mongoose docs SSL page](https://mongoose.ws/tutorials/tls/) for instructions.
+See [the mongoose docs TLS page](https://mongoose.ws/tutorials/tls/) for instructions.
 If you implement this cleanly, like with a special make target, a merge request would be greatly appreciated.

-Then you could connect to it via your local IPv4 address (such as `192.168.1.12`) or even over the global WAN!
-However, regarding WAN, i would **strongly** advise against such a careless setup.

 !!!
 IMPORTANT
 Tubio does NOT manage sessions or accounts!
 Everyone using your Tubio instance will see **all your downloads** and vica versa.